tuftsdev/comp116-zkirsch/pcaps/README.md

 19. Followed TCP Stream from login in Wireshark.
     - For set2.pcap, reconstructed emails that seemed legitimate).
       (e.g. one from Sunglasses Store, service@greatestsunglassel.us).
-    - For set3.pcap, 1 illegitimate (403 Forbidden error in response) and
+    - For set3.pcap, both illegitimate (403 Forbidden error in response and 401 Unauthorized error in response)
-      1 legitimate (lots of 200 OK messages in response)
 20. Use secured and encrypted protocols!
 HTTPS, SSL, SFTP, etc.